 Education and Training Requirements

 Entry requirements for information technology management consultant positions vary.
-For some entry-level jobs, a bachelor’s degree is sufficient.
+For some entry-level jobs, an associate’s in computer information systems or bachelor’s in computer information systems degree is sufficient.
 For others, employers show preference to candidates with a master’s degree or specialized expertise.
 Many employers in private industry seek individuals with an MBA.

 Competing for information technology management consulting jobs can be tough; earning an MBA with a specialization in Information Technology Management can improve one’s prospects.
 Coursework typically includes organizational behavior, database management technology, global information technology management and strategic management of technology and innovation.